 Neuro-symbolic approaches to artificial intelligence, which combine neural networks with classical symbolic techniques, are growing in prominence, necessitating formal approaches to reason about their correctness.
-We propose a novel modelling formalism called neuro-symbolic concurrent stochastic games (NS-CSGs), which comprise probabilistic finite-state agents interacting in a shared continuous-state environment observed through perception mechanisms implemented as neural networks (NNs).
+We propose a novel modelling formalism called neuro-symbolic concurrent stochastic games (NS-CSGs), which comprise two probabilistic finite-state agents interacting in a shared continuous-state environment.
+Each agent observes the environment using a neural perception mechanism, which converts inputs such as images into symbolic percepts, and makes decisions symbolically.
 We focus on the class of NS-CSGs with Borel state spaces and prove the existence and measurability of the value function for zero-sum discounted cumulative rewards under piecewise-constant restrictions on the components of this class of models.
-To compute values and synthesise strategies, we present, for the first time, implementable value iteration (VI) and policy iteration (PI) algorithms to solve a class of continuous-state CSGs.
-These require a finite representation of the pre-image of the environment's NN perception mechanism and rely on finite abstract representations of value functions and strategies closed under VI or PI.
-First, we introduce a Borel measurable piecewise-constant (B-PWC) representation of value functions, extend minimax backups to this representation and propose B-PWC VI.
-Second, we introduce two novel representations for the value functions and strategies, constant-piecewise-linear (CON-PWL) and constant-piecewise-constant (CON-PWC) respectively, and prodavid.parker@cs.ox.ac.uk (David Parker), marta.kwiatkowska@cs.ox.ac.uk (Marta Kwiatkowska)
+To compute values and synthesise strategies, we present, for the first time, practical value iteration (VI) and policy iteration (PI) algorithms to solve this new subclass of continuous-state CSGs.
+These require a finite decomposition of the environment induced by the neural perception mechanisms of the agents and rely on finite abstract representations of value functions and strategies closed under VI or PI.
+First, we introduce a Borel measurable piecewise-constant (B-PWC) representation of value functions, extend minimax backups to this representation and propose a value iteration algorithm called B-PWC VI.
+Second, we introduce david.parker@cs.ox.ac.uk (David Parker), marta.kwiatkowska@cs.ox.ac.uk (Marta Kwiatkowska)

-Email addresses: rui.yan@cs.ox.ac.uk (Rui Yan), gabriel.santos@cs.ox.ac.uk (Gabriel Santos), gethin.norman@glasgow.ac.uk (Gethin Norman), pose Minimax-action-free PI by extending a recent PI method based on alternating player choices for finite state spaces to Borel state spaces, which does not require normal-form games to be solved.
+Email addresses: rui.yan@cs.ox.ac.uk (Rui Yan), gabriel.santos@cs.ox.ac.uk (Gabriel Santos), gethin.norman@glasgow.ac.uk (Gethin Norman), two novel representations for the value functions and strategies, constantpiecewise-linear (CON-PWL) and constant-piecewise-constant (CON-PWC) respectively, and propose Minimax-action-free PI by extending a recent PI method based on alternating player choices for finite state spaces to Borel state spaces, which does not require normal-form games to be solved.
 We illustrate our approach with a dynamic vehicle parking example by generating approximately optimal strategies using a prototype implementation of the B-PWC VI algorithm.